krismeister/gongsho/README.md

 # gongsho

-Simple NPM library to generate code with LLMs.
-Use NPM install, then run the start command to open the gongsho web interface.
+An NPM library to add AI CodeGen to your typescript project.
+Simply install `npm i gongsho` then run the start command to open the gongsho web interface.
+It reads your project files and allows you to have a conversation with the LLM to generate code.

+Gongsho currently uses Claude 3.5 Sonnet, you'll need an Anthropic API key to use it.

 [![Gongsho Conversation Page](screenshots/conversation-page_thumb.png)](screenshots/conversation-page.png)